kunalsahjwani/Jarvis/README.md

 - Fine-tuned on custom dataset for domain expertise
 - Provides reliable fallback when primary model unavailable

+## How to decide what llm to choose
-**Note**: In production environments, Claude or GPT-4 would provide superior reasoning capabilities, but Gemini's free tier makes it ideal for development and demonstration purposes.
+**Note**: In production environments, Claude for generating code (or maybe full fine tuning rather than using adapters) for code generation or GPT-4 would provide superior reasoning capabilities, but Gemini's free tier for students makes it ideal for development and demonstration purposes.
+Every decision of choosing an LLM comes with different trade-offs like their cost per 1000 tokens; the context window. or if fine tuning our own model ( the scope of the usage of the llm for our use case or the hosting charges).
+These are some of the things to think about when choosing an llm while doing cost benifit analysis.

 ### Technology Stack Justification
 - **LangChain**: Agent orchestration and prompt management